Blog

 Impact of Asset Verification on Depreciation Accuracy

 Accurate depreciation calculation is critical to a company’s financial reporting, influencing not just profitability and asset valuation but also compliance with tax laws and accounting standards like International Accounting Standard (IAS) 16 and Accounting Standards Codification (ASC) 360.
 These standards require that depreciation accurately reflects the economic wear of assets over time.
+Physical asset verification plays a key role here, as it removes “ghost assets” from the books and prevents depreciation from being calculated on assets that no longer exist.

 Given the role of IAS 16 and ASC 360, both widely used frameworks, companies are required to maintain reliable records for Property, Plant, and Equipment (PP&E) to meet specific standards: